yshui/index_camera_passthrough/README.md

 * Write instructions on how to calibrate your Index camera.
 * (Unrealistic) implement Valve's "3D" passthrough.
 To do this we essentially need to do 3D reconstruction from the stereo camera.
 There are existing methods, but will be really challenging to implement.

+## Contribute

+If you have any suggestions about features, or how to make the passthrough look better, please let me know.
+I am not a graphics programmer and am trying my best to get things work, but solutions I came up with is definitely not going to be as good as things can be.

+_Please_ help me out.

 ## Build instruction

 To build this program, you need: